Risto Siilasmaa: Nokia

 Siilasmaa joined Nokia's board of directors in 2008.
 After being appointed chairman of Nokia in mid-2012, he acted as interim CEO, after Stephen Elop from 3 September 2013 to 29 April 2014 when Rajeev Suri was appointed the official CEO.
 Since then, he has led the company in one of the most successful corporate transformations ever.
-Through three transactions that he negotiated – the purchase of complete ownership of Nokia Siemens Networks, the sale of the handset business to Microsoft, and the acquisition of Alcatel-Lucent – Nokia has transformed from a bankruptcy candidate to a successful global technology leader.
+Through three transactions that he negotiated – the purchase of complete ownership of Nokia Siemens Networks, the sale of the handset and phone business to Microsoft, the sale of the HERE business to Audi, BMW and Daimler, and the acquisition of Alcatel-Lucent – Nokia has transformed from a bankruptcy candidate to a successful global technology leader.
 This is reflected in Nokia's value which has gone up fivefold over roughly two years.
 Even more revealingly, the enterprise value has grown from a low of only less than 1.5 billion euros soon after Siilasmaa started as chairman to well over 20 billion euros in early 2015.
 In a September 2018 interview with CNN in Switzerland, he described Nokia as an "experimenter."

 The transformation of Nokia has also included Siilasmaa renewing the board and the management, with the vast majority of employees newly joining in the company's new phase.
 Siilasmaa has often stated that all the atoms in Nokia have been changed but the spirit of the 150-year-old company lives on.

 In October 2018, Siilasmaa published a book about Nokia, Transforming Nokia: The Power of Paranoid Optimism to Lead Through Colossal Change.
 In it, he criticises predecessor chairman Jorma Ollila's leadership style and claimed they fell out.

 In December 2019, Siilasmaa announced to step down as chairman of Nokia's board of directors with then vice chair Sari Baldauf to succeed him in 2020.